The FOG

 NEEDLE.

-Facilitated by Eco Clarity and supported by Thames Water and Southern Water, the FOG Network brings the sector together to manage FOG properly, end to end.
+A water company initiative, funded by Thames Water and Southern Water and facilitated by Eco Clarity, the FOG Network 2026 brings the sector together to manage FOG properly, end to end.

-An action-led forum designed to turn shared priorities into measurable results.
+This is an action-based workshop, designed to turn industry challenges into measurable results.

 01